VP of Academics/Dean of Academics

 - Work effectively with a diverse student population, many of whom are first generation college students.

-- Perform administrative duties assigned by the Vice President of Academics or designee, equated as 2 hours of administrative work per contact hour load.
+- Perform administrative duties assigned by the Vice President of Academics or designee, equated as 2 hours of administrative work per contact hour of load.
+Specifically, to enhance existing curriculum.

 - Attend the Faculty Orientation, Faculty Forum Meetings (6 are scheduled during the academic year), In-Services (3 are scheduled during the academic year) and attend the College Graduation.